carlynorama/USDServiceProvider/README.md

 ```

-Package file using as a local libray
+Package file using as a local library

 ```
 // swift-tools-version: 5.8